Max Wright (rugby union)

-Max Wright (born 25 May 1997) is an English rugby union player who plays in the centre for Newcastle Falcons on loan from Bath Rugby.
+Max Wright (born 25 May 1997) is an English rugby union player who plays as centre.

 Max Wright was a student at Silcoates School in Wakefield.

 Wright joined Bath from Yorkshire Carnegie in October 2017 having scored two tries in twelve appearances for the Yorkshiremen in the 2016-17 season.
 Wright had to wait a year for his Bath debut after suffering an ankle injury which required three surgeries.
 He made his debut in September 2018 in the Premiership in a 17-15 victory over Northampton Saints.
 He joined Newcastle Falcons on short-term loan in late September 2021.

 International career

 Wright played as England won the Six Nations Under 20s Championship Grand Slam in 2017.